ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 1. Provide a meaningful **Name** and **Description** for your experiment so you can easily identify the model after you deploy it.
 Avoid generic names, like `Tuning experiment`.
 1. Click **Create a tuning experiment**.
    The data upload page opens.
-1. Upload the data that you want to tune the model with.
+1. Upload your training data in JSONL format.
 You can either drop your JSONL file into the drop area or click **Browse** or **Select from project** to find the file locally or pull it from an existing watsonx project.

-   Before you can tune the model on your Ansible data, you must convert your Ansible files to JSONL format by using the Red Hat Ansible content parser tool.
-This tool analyzes a set of Ansible files and generates a JSONL file that is the training data set for tuning your model.
-For more information, see [Red Hat Ansible content parser tool documentation](https://github.com/ansible/ansible-content-parser).

-   To improve your model accuracy, provide at least 1000 samples in your JSONL file.
-A sample consists of an input (the context and the task name) and an output (the expected model output).
-For more information about verifying that your sample is well-formed, click **example of a sample** in the **Prepare your data** panel.
-   {: important}

    After the file uploads, you can compare your data with the data for the IBM base code model data.
 This comparison helps you understand what modules from your data are not present in the base model data.
 Tuning your model on these modules improves the accuracy of code suggestions for these modules.